-- The ANSC should then book the baby into Dr Weights' clinic using code CLW4A or CLW5P for 3-4 week time.
-Please email paedclinicchanges@nhs.net and ask for a screening appointment and for a patient letter to be sent.
-If there are any problems then please contact Dr Weights. - Ensure parents of potential screen positive infants have an appointment receive results by ≤ 28 days of age - The ANSC will also update the Maternity HBE referral spreadsheet with the baby details. - Once the result is back from Oxford, the Lab will inform the ANSC via phone.
+- The ANSC should then book the baby into Dr Weights' clinic using code CLW4P for 3-4 weeks. - Please email dhft.paedsclinicchanges@nhs.net and ask for a screening appointment and for a patient letter to be sent.
+If there are any problems then please contact Dr Weights on Claire.Weights1@nhs.net - The ANSC will also update the Maternity HBE referral spreadsheet with the baby details. - Once the result is back from Oxford, the Lab will inform the ANSC via phone.
 This report will be scanned into CITO/Lorenzo. - The ANSC to update the Maternity HBE referral spreadsheet with the results. - If the baby is affected with a major haemoglobin disorder then they will already have an appointment with Dr Weights and will be seen in clinic in a timely manner.
 Results SHOULD NOT be phoned through to parents.
 Dr Weights will discuss the results with the parents in clinic.
-If appropriate the ANSC, Health Visitor and Haemoglobinopathy CNS will also attend the clinic appointment. - If the baby not does have a haemoglobin disorder or is a carrier then the ANSC will call the parents with the good news and file a copy the Oxford report in the baby notes. - The ANSC must also cancel the outpatient appointment via email on paedclinicchanges@nhs.net. - If the baby is identified by NBSS or the Oxford Neonatal DNA Results as a carrier the Haemoglobinopathy CNS will send out a letter, card and booklet to parents.
+If appropriate the ANSC, Health Visitor and Haemoglobinopathy CNS will also attend the clinic appointment. - The babies details will also be uploaded into the National Haemoglobinoapathy Register and Dr Weights will be notified via this system as well. - If the baby not does have a haemoglobin disorder or is a carrier then the ANSC will call the parents with the good news and file a copy the Oxford report in the baby notes. - The ANSC must also cancel the outpatient appointment via email on paedclinicchanges@nhs.net. - If the baby is identified by NBSS or the Oxford Neonatal DNA Results as a carrier the Haemoglobinopathy CNS will send out a letter, card and booklet to parents.
 This also applies to normal results from the Oxford DNA Reports.